uasoft-indonesia/badaso-docs/docs/core-concept/role-and-permission.md

         </div>
     <template>
     ```
-3. Permission for Read Data Itself
+3. Permission for user can only see data created by itself

-    This feature is useful for securing each user's data, users can only view the data they create without other users knowing By default, this feature allows users to only view their data, except administrators.
+    This feature is useful for securing each user's data, users can only view the data they create without other users knowing.
+By default, this feature allows users to only view their data, except administrators.

     -  Role can see all data